geerlingguy/ansible-role-munin-node/README.md

 The host and port to which munin-node will bind.
 Common host options are `127.0.0.1` (localhost), or `*` (bind to all IP addresses). `4949` is the default Munin port.

+    munin_node_host_name: ''

+Set this explicitly if the munin master doesn't report the correct hostname when telnetting in to munin-node.
+In most cases, the default should work fine.

     munin_node_allowed_ips:
       - '^127\.0\.0\.1$'